College ice hockey: Longest-running annual international rivalry

 A rivalry between the United States Military Academy (Army) Black Knights and the Royal Military College of Canada (RMC) Paladins resulted in an annual West Point Weekend hockey game.
 The series was first played in 1923, and was claimed to be the longest-running annual international sporting event in the world.
 Army and RMC played continuously from 1949 until 2007, when scheduling conflicts forced the academies to abandon the scheduled game.
-The game was not played from 2007-2010, nor in 2012, but has been held annually since.
+The game was not played from 2007 to 2010, nor in 2012, but has been held annually since.
 The most recent edition in 2020 saw RMC defeat West Point 3-2 in overtime, RMC's first win in the series since 2002.

-Leagues outside Northern America
+European collegiate league

-In Europe the first college hockey league called EUHL was founded in 2013.
+In Europe, the first college hockey league called EUHL was founded in 2013.

 In the United Kingdom, college hockey league is operated by BUIHA (British Universities Ice Hockey Association).
 It was founded in 2003 and currently includes 23 clubs across the UK.

 Professional hockey

 For much of its history, college teams produced very few, if any, athletes that would play professionally.
 While there were several reasons for this, two primary causes established that trend.
 College teams were made up mostly by American player and professional teams preferred to use Canadians.
 Additionally, and because of that reason, the level of competition for college hockey was not viewed favorably.
 The perception of college hockey was so bad at one point that Red Berenson was told:

-“If you go to an American college, you’ll never become a pro.”
+"If you go to an American college, you'll never become a pro."

 While Berenson managed to defy those predictions, most players of his era did not.
 It wasn't until the NHL began expanding in 1967 that many alumni would even be looked at as potential professionals.

 Over time, as many college players demonstrated that they could compete on the same level as their contemporaries from the Canadian junior leagues, The number of players able to continue their careers after graduating increased.
 Throughout the 80's and 90's colleges became a more acceptable pathway for potential NHLers and the effects having high-caliber talents on college rosters caused a change in the style of play.
-By the 21st Century, was mirroring the NHL in its defensive schemes and had become one of the producers of professional players.
+By the 21st Century collegiate programs were mirroring the NHL in its defensive schemes and had become one of the top producers of professional players.
+Now, college athletes can benefit from NIL deals.
+Minnesota, for one, having over $1M in cash to spend on athletes per year as of 2025.